10 of the Healthiest Homemade Dog Food Recipes

 3. Harmful or unnecessary ingredients: commercially prepared pet foods may sometimes include harmful ingredients or ingredients that are unnecessary for your dog’s diet.
 Accidents can happen during the manufacturing process that lead to pet food recalls.
 You can avoid fillers that add calories and zero nutrition for your pet by making DIY dog food.
 While sold in the U.S., some pet foods are actually made in other countries, where the manufacturer includes whatever ingredients they’d like.
 These foods can sometimes be poisonous or otherwise unhealthy for your dog.
 In addition, if your fur baby has a specific health problem, such as allergies or another medical condition, they may need a special diet that excludes certain ingredients commonly found in manufactured pet foods.

 5. Provide more variety: not only can you ensure the food’s more nutritious and higher quality, but you’ll also be able to serve your dog a wide variety of meals.
-Rather than giving him the same old food every day (unless this is what he prefers!), you can serve your fur baby more variety and flavors in his meals.
+Rather than giving him the same old food every day (unless this is what he prefers!), you can serve your fur baby more variety and flavors to his diet.
 What dog wouldn’t like that?
 Well, there may be some that prefer the same thing every day, but there are definitely dogs who would love to experience a wider range of foods and flavors!

 6. Save money: commercially prepared pet food can be expensive, especially if you want to provide high quality food for your fur buddy or he needs a special diet.
 On the other hand, cooking your dog’s food at home, while it does cost time and labor, will save you money in the long-run.
-Buying ingredients in bulk and then cooking your pet’s meals for several days save money, while providing high quality, healthy food for your furry friend.
+Buying ingredients in bulk and then cooking your pet’s meals for several days save money, while providing high quality, healthy food, and even desserts, for your furry friend.
 Not only that, but all the ingredients you’ll need are already available at your local grocery store.

 These are only a few of the reasons pet parents are increasingly turning to homemade dog food.
 Next, let’s take a look at some tools you’ll need to make DIY dog food.